 Standard with sidebar

-An excellent Tribune article earlier this month revealed that Illinois child welfare officials, working with Gov. Pat Quinn and Attorney General Lisa Madigan, are now investigating whether religious agencies that receive public funds to license foster parents are breaking anti-discrimination laws if they turn away gay parents based on their sexual orientation.
+The legislative dispute arises as Illinois officials are investigating whether religious agencies that receive public funds to license foster care and adoptive parents are breaking anti-discrimination laws if they turn away potential parents who are openly gay.

 Date